Adding images to your website is a great way to make it more eye-catching and visually appealing. That's where you'll need the Image Element.

 Click on the desired one to select it and pick the colors you prefer for the Title, Description, Overlay and the Graphic Element on your Image using the Colors Tool.

 Wanna range far beyond the basics?
 Go for the Loading Effects section and pick the one you want the same way.
 Hit the Effect name on the left to preview how the effect will look like.

-This option enables making a certain Element appear on Desktop or Mobile only, or everywhere by default.
-Simply hit Visibility Settings and choose the desired option from the dropdown menu to get full control over the Visibility of the Image on your page.
+Visibility Settings - It enables making a certain Element/Block appear on Desktop, Mobile only, or everywhere by default.
+Simply hit Visibility Settings and choose the desired option from the dropdown menu to get full control over the Visibility of the Divider on your page.

-Mind the Location visibility as well.
+Next comes Location visibility.
 Include or exclude specific cities or countries or set the appropriate Custom IP.

 At the same time, you have an option to move your image to background.
-To have it available, just click hover over the desired block, go to Block Settings hitting the 3 dots in the upper left corner of the Block and update the ‘Background’ image with ease.
+To have it available, just click hover over the desired block, go to Block Settings hitting the 3 dots in the upper left corner of the Block and upload the ‘Background’ image from your PC with ease.
 Move the pointer to choose the preferred image area.
-When it’s all set, push the‘Save’ button.
+When it’s all set, push the ‘Save’ button.